EsauCervantes/KineticXGPU/README.md

 # KineticXGPU

-KineticXGPU is a PyTorch-based solver for the cosmological Boltzmann equation, $df/dt = C$, at the phase-space level.
-It follows the evolution of an isotropic dark-sector distribution during freeze-in production and subsequent elastic 2 -> 2 self-scattering, allowing direct comparison with the usual integrated number-density and temperature Boltzmann equations.

-The main numerical bottleneck is the self-scattering collision operator.
-After discretizing the Boltzmann equation on a momentum grid, this operator takes the form of a large bilinear (nested) sum over momentum bins, $C\to\sum$.
+The main numerical bottleneck in the Boltzmann equation, df/dt = C, is the self-scattering collision operator.
+After discretizing the equation on a momentum grid, this operator takes the form of a large bilinear (nested) sum over momentum bins, $C\to\sum$.
 That is expensive on a CPU, but naturally parallel on a GPU.
 KineticXGPU uses PyTorch not for machine learning, but because the same tensor machinery that accelerates neural networks also accelerates this collision integral.

+KineticXGPU is a PyTorch-based solver for the cosmological Boltzmann equation at the phase-space level.
+It follows the evolution of an isotropic dark-sector distribution during freeze-in production and subsequent elastic 2 -> 2 self-scattering, allowing direct comparison with the usual integrated number-density and temperature Boltzmann equations.

 The repository includes the hybrid freeze-in/self-scattering solver used in the paper, a companion cBE solver for comparison, scripts to reproduce the saved